nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing the data file

 EduLog data are saved automatically as a JSON file `[JAR file location]/data/edulog.json`.
 Advanced users are welcome to update data directly by editing that data file.
-Gift suggestion data is saved automatically as a JSON file `[JAR file location]/src/main/gifts.json`.
-Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>
 **Caution:**